mfhens/inactu/ai-driven-developmet/devtalk.md

 - 🔍 **Code review & AI verification**
 - 🎯 **Prompt engineering and instruction clarity**
 - 🚦 **Ethical, regulatory, and safety oversight**
+- Come back to do something fun in half an hour
 ---

 # Takeaway